duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 ## Building Custom Geometries

-In the examples above we use a few different geometries built into Three.js.
+The examples above use a few different geometries built into Three.js.
 Those geometries are based on the fundamental [THREE.Geometry](https://threejs.org/docs/#api/core/Geometry) class, which is a primitive geometry one can use to create custom geometries.
-THREE.Geometry is lower-level than the prebuilt geometries we've used above, but it gives performance gains that make it worth the effort.
+THREE.Geometry is lower-level than the prebuilt geometries used above, but it gives performance gains that make it worth the effort.

 Let's create a custom geometry by calling the THREE.Geometry constructor, which takes no arguments:

 {% highlight javascript %}